-- They would like teacher conferences as well as student-led conferences. - Communication with parents is strong; weekly school newsletter, social media, teacher newsletters, emails, etc. - Parents believe that teachers have high expectations and support students to help them be successful. - Parents would like to be more involved with the decision making processes of the school.
+- Parents feel welcome at our school. - Parents feel comfortable talking to their child's teacher. - Communication with parents is strong; weekly school newsletter, social media, teacher newsletters, emails, etc. - Parents believe that teachers have high expectations and support students to help them be successful. - Parents would like to be more involved with the decision making processes of the school. - Parents feel like their students are safe at school.